EQ Cash-Secured Put Strategy

 - What is a cash-secured put on EQ?

 - A cash-secured put on EQ is the cash-secured put strategy applied to EQ (stock).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With EQ stock trading near $3.15, the strikes shown on this page are snapped to the nearest listed EQ chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With EQ stock at $2.31 on the most recent close, the strikes shown on this page are snapped to the nearest listed EQ chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are EQ cash-secured put max profit and max loss calculated?